 - If you have to complete military service to give up your nationality

 - If you have to pay a considerable amount of money to give up your nationality

 There’s a rigorous process to go through and the demands are quite steep, weigh the options carefully with this one.
 The official statement is that “the Dutch government wants to limit dual nationality as much as possible”.

 If you’re really in it for the long haul, you’re looking for that “permanente residentie”.
 The true way of immigrating to the Netherlands.

 No one is relinquishing their nationality, so the pemanente residentie can be applied for.
 You can stay in the Netherlands indefinitely with this, however, you cannot vote in Dutch elections (apart from municipal elections).
 It can also be revoked if you spend too long outside of the Netherlands, you also need to renew it every 5 years.
 Those are the conditions!

 An “inburgering” diploma is needed to apply for permanent residency, showing full integration over a 5 year period.
 The diploma, as we know can be expensive to avoid… You are required to take the exam one year after registering in the Netherlands.

 What was your experience immigrating to the Netherlands?
-What is your favourite thing about the Netherlands?
-Leave a comment!
+Tell us in the comments below!

 Feature Image: Abuzer van Leeuwen/DutchReview